What You Need to Know Before Surgery

 Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at Alcona Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
+Here at Alcona Animal Hospital, our doctors perform a thorough physical exam on your pet before administering anesthetics, to ensure they are healthy and no signs of any new health issues have come up from previous exams.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
 The handout on anesthesia explains this in greater detail.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.
 We don't require pre-anesthetic blood testing for elective procedures, though we highly recommend doing so.

 We offer three levels of in-house blood testing before surgery, which we will go over with you when you bring your pet in.
 Our doctors prefer the more comprehensive screen, because it gives them the most information to ensure the safety of your pet.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.